Gypsy Lore Society

-The Gypsy Lore Society was founded in Great Britain in 1888 to unite persons interested in the history and lore of Gypsies and rovers and to establish closer contacts among scholars studying aspects of such cultures.
+The Gypsy Lore Society is an English-language ethnographic society dedicated to the history and lore of "Gypsies", meaning Romani people and other Travellers.
+It was founded in Great Britain in 1888 to establish closer contacts among scholars studying aspects of such cultures.

 History

 The society was co-founded in 1888 by Charles G. Leland, David MacRitchie and several other folklore scholars.
 Leland served as its first president.
 From 1892, the organisation was dormant until its revival in 1907, when MacRitchie was elected president.

 Another early member of the society was the explorer Sir Richard Burton, who wrote from Trieste in 1888:

 We [The Gypsy Lore Society] must advance slowly and depend for success upon our work pleasing the public.
 Of course, all of us must do our best to secure new members, and by Christmas I hope that we shall find ourselves on the right road.
 Mr. Pincherle writes to me hopefully about his practical studies of Gypsy life in Trieste.
 As regards Orientalism in England generally I simply despair of it.
 Every year the study is more wanted and we do less.
 It is the same with anthropology, so cultivated in France, so stolidly neglected in England.
 I am perfectly ashamed of our wretched "Institution" in Hanover Square when compared with the palace in Paris.
 However, this must come to an end some day.